 Your home may be repossessed if you do not keep up repayments on your mortgage

 There are now more self-employed people than ever before in the UK.
 In April 2014 new lending criteria, known as ‘Mortgage Market review’, was introduced.
 This has made some self-employed people feel it can be more difficult to get a mortgage than it used to be.
-At Clydesdale Bank we have a reputation for working with you to find a mortgage that’s right for you.

 There are many things you can do to improve your chances of being approved for a mortgage.
 You’re, generally, able to apply for the same mortgages as everyone else.
 We look at how you could improve your chances and the pitfalls to avoid.